blipdelivery/BlipDocumentation/source/index.html.md

-delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instructions | String instruction for the driver upon reaching the delivery point `OPTIONAL` metadata.orderNumber | String order number for your own reference metadata.appID | String descrbing the app that made the order `OPTIONAL` pickup.instructions | String instructions for the driver upon reaching the pickup location `OPTIONAL`
+delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instructions | String instruction for the driver upon reaching the delivery point `OPTIONAL` delivery.dropoffTime | Unix timestamp for the start of the delivery window.
+For eg. if the delivery window is between 1pm - 2pm, use the Unix timestamp for 1pm `OPTIONAL` metadata.orderNumber | String order number for your own reference metadata.appID | String descrbing the app that made the order `OPTIONAL` pickup.instructions | String instructions for the driver upon reaching the pickup location `OPTIONAL`